Forever the Sickest Kids: 2009–2011: The Weekend: Friday and self-titled album

 On October 30, 2009, the band released a new single, "What Do You Want from Me".
 The song serves as the lead single from their fourth EP The Weekend: Friday, which was released on November 17, 2009.
 On November 12, the EP was made available for streaming on the band's MySpace profile.
 The EP was originally intended to be a mini-LP, and was to be the first part of The Weekend series, with Saturday and Sunday slated for 2010.
 The EP debuted at number 107 on the US Billboard 200.
 A music video for "What Do You Want from Me" premiered on December 14, 2009, via MTV.

 On January 25, 2010, the band was featured on an episode of the MTV series Silent Library.
 In February, the compilation album Punk Goes Classic Rock was released, with the band covering "Crazy Train" by Ozzy Osbourne.
 In March, a version of "What Do You Want from Me" with slight editing of the lyrics was used in the ending credits of the film Diary of a Wimpy Kid.
 The band supported British band You Me at Six on their UK tour in March 2010.

 The group released the EP's second single "She Likes (Bittersweet Love)" on January 14, 2010.
 The band released two teaser videos for the song on their YouTube channel in April 2010.
 The official music video was released on April 19.
 The song reached number one on Kerrangs Top 10 chart.
 The band then supported The Downtown Fiction, All Time Low, Boys Like Girls, Third Eye Blind, and LMFAO on The Bamboozle Roadshow 2010.
+Around this time, the band had finished writing material for The Weekend: Saturday and started demoing songs for The Weekend: Sunday.

 On September 14, 2010, the band released a new single titled "Keep On Bringing Me Down".
 It was announced that this would be the lead single from The Weekend: Saturday, which was planned to be the continuation from the group's previous EP, The Weekend: Friday.
 The band went on "The Summer Camp for the Dope Awesome Kids Tour", which featured The Scene Aesthetic, The Ready Set, A Cursive Memory and Phone Calls from Home.